-Acetate based synthetic wastewater (COD = 1.5 gm/L) was used as the sole source of electrons in the anode chambers.
+Acetate-based synthetic wastewater (chemical oxygen demand (COD) = 1.5 gm/L) was used as the sole source of electrons in the anode chambers.
 The acetate had the same composition used by Ragab et al. (2019a).
 Anaerobic sludge was collected from a local wastewater treatment plant and used as inoculum to reduce the start-up period.
 The cathode chambers were fed with phosphate buffer solution (PBS 50 mM, pH = 7.0) and kept aerated through air blowers to ensure the availability of electrons' acceptor (i.e., oxygen).
-A synthetic NaCl solution with TDS = 10 g/L was used as a source of saline water in the desalination chambers.
+A synthetic NaCl solution with total dissolved solids = 10 g/L was used as a source of saline water in the desalination chambers.

 Operation and analysis

 n = no. of moles of electrons produced per mole of substrate, n = 4 for wastewater,

 w = daily COD load removed in gram,

 I = current intensity,